Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week1_Practice_Set.md

 7. **Noise characterisation**
    A microphone captures $x(t)=f(t)+\varepsilon(t)$ where $\varepsilon(t)$ is *white* noise.
    1. State one defining spectral property of white noise.
-   2. Explain in one line why pink noise would not be an appropriate model here.

 8. **SNR quick check**
    A signal segment has sample mean $\mu=0.8\,\text{V}$ and (biased) standard deviation $\sigma=0.2\,\text{V}$.